404Simon/dualis.py/README.md

 ## Why do I need it?

 If you want to create an application like a mobile app, chatbot, website or something else in python, you can use this module to easily receive parsed information (like your timetable) to implement it in your application.
+This module is great if you want to start programming with python and want to learn about APIs.

-## Disclaimer
+## Intentions

 This module was created with good intentions behind it, for example: